 There are federal student loan programs available for students.
 There are two forms of student loans - government guaranteed loans and private loans (sometimes requiring a co-signer).
 The government guaranteed loans are called Unsubsidized Stafford Loans.
 Limits are placed on how much students can borrow based on their year in school.
 These loans are long-term loans with no repayment while the student is in school.
-The interest rate is fixed at 6.8%.
+The interest rate is fixed at 5.41% for the 2013-2014 school year.
 Students who file the FAFSA are eligible to receive this loan regardless of their economic situation.
 A graduate student can borrow up to $20,500 each year in the Federal Stafford Loan program (or up to their cost of attendance, whichever is lower).

 Graduate PLUS loans also are available for graduate students.
-Graduate PLUS loans are long-term loans with a fixed 7.9% interest rate.
+Graduate PLUS loans are long-term loans with a fixed 6.41% interest rate for the 2013-2014 school year.
 Repayment begins 60 days after the second disbursement; students in school may request a deferment while they are attending school (as long as they are taking six or more credits).

 Alternative loans are student loans that might require a co-signer and are taken out through a bank.
 Terms vary based on the bank that is used.